Internships

 4. Are internships paid?

-There are both paid and unpaid internships offered at all of the senator’s offices.
+Internships in our Regional and Press office are eligible for a stipend.
+The DC Legislative and Legal internships are not paid positions.
 Applicants may also seek financial assistance on their own from outside sources.
 However, Senate rules require that receiving financial assistance from outside sources does not create a conflict of interest with your Senate work.
 Please indicate on your application if you plan to receive funding from an outside source.

 In order to qualify for consideration for an internship, an applicant must: